-A motor vehicle, which was previously titled and/or registered out of state that is issued a "title only", is exempt from the Vehicle Inspection Report or Out-of-State Identification Certificate, Form VI-30, requirement.
+A motor vehicle, which was previously titled and/or registered out of state that is issued a "title only," is exempt from the Vehicle Inspection Report requirement.
 However, the title and motor vehicle record indicates a "VIN CERTIFICATION WAIVED" remark.
 If the vehicle is registered at a later date, the applicant must apply for title and registration.
-In support of the title application, the applicant must provide a Vehicle Inspection Report or an Out-of-State Identificate, Form VI-30, a weight certificate (if the vehicle is commercial), valid proof of insurance, and negotiable evidence of ownership.
+In support of the title application, the applicant must provide a Vehicle Inspection Report, a weight certificate (if the vehicle is commercial), valid proof of insurance, and negotiable evidence of ownership.